melanieleason/Project-Group-10/README.md

 Once this is checked, run extract_words.py and it will generate allwords.txt, uniquewords.txt, and wordfrequency.txt.

 Then, open the a3_novelvisualization.pde and a3_wordfrequency.pde files in the Processing and hit the 'play' button.
-This will produce a word cloud and a scatter-plot graph.
+This will produce a word cloud and a bar graph.